 "Düsseldorf is always like a vacation"

 The famous "Haniel Garage" in Düsseldorf was designed by your grandfather, the architect Paul Schneider-Esleben.
-Today, as a fashion designer, you turn his watercolors into dresses and blouses.
+Today, as a fashion designer, you transform his watercolors into dresses and blouses.
 What memories do you have of him?

 And what personal connections do you have to the fashion city of Düsseldorf?